bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 > [!quote]+ Problems with Locking
+>
 >> [!idea]- Deadlock
 >> Cycle exists in dependency graph, threads can't enter critical section because of mutual exclusion (blocking each other).
-Imagine, Four way
+Imagine, street crossing with cars at every road.
+No work is done.
+CPU usage will be low.
 >>
 >
 >> [!idea]- Livelock
->>alive

-> [!quote]+ Deadlock
->Deadlock is a condition in which a task waits indefinitely for conditions that can never be satisfied - task claims exclusive control over shared resources - task holds resources while waiting for other resources to be released - tasks cannot be forced to relinquish resources - a circular waiting condition exists.
->CPU usage will be low.
->> [!idea]+ What makes a deadlock?
->>1. mutual exclusion condition (each resource is assigned to 1 process)
->>2. hold and wait condition (process holding resources and at the same time it can ask other resources)
->>3. no preemption condition (previously granted resources can not forcibly be taken away)
->>4. circular wait condition (must be a circular chain of 2 or more processes and each is waiting for resource held by the next member of the chain)

-> [!quote]+ Livelock
->- constant state changes
->- no progress, but CPU is spent on the lock mechanism and can't get to critical section
->- "two people are in each other's way and both keep avoiding in the same direction"

-> [!quote]+ Spinlock
->- technique of avoiding the cost of waiting for the lock to be freed
->___
->sometimes the scheduler's management of letting the thread access the lock takes too much time and/or resources, so we just check it and busy wait (spin) until it's free
+>> No work is done, but with constant state changes.
+Imagine two people in narrow hallway and continuously moving out of each other's way into each other's way.
+CPU usage high (due to constant locking mechanism state change)
+>>

-> [!quote]+ Starvation
+>
+>> [!idea]- Resource Starvation
->situation where a process never gets the chance to run, by pure bad luck or by some of its property (low priority)
+>> Situation where a process never gets the chance to run, by pure bad luck or by some of its property (low priority).